Towards Reliable Item Sampling for Recommendation Evaluation: Introduction

 \section{Introduction}

-As personalization and recommendation continue to play an integral role in the emerging AI-driven economy \cite{fayyaz2020recommendation,zhao2021recbole,graph@sigir22,jin2021towards}, proper and rigorous evaluation of recommendation models becomes increasingly important in recent years for both academic researchers and industry practitioners~\cite{Gruson2019,cremonesi2011comparative,dacrema2019troubling,rendle2019evaluation}.
+As personalization and recommendation continue to play an integral role in the emerging AI-driven economy \cite{fayyaz2020recommendation,zhao2021recbole,graph@sigir22,jin2021towards,GREASE}, proper and rigorous evaluation of recommendation models become increasingly important in recent years for both academic researchers and industry practitioners~\cite{Gruson2019,cremonesi2011comparative,dacrema2019troubling,rendle2019evaluation}.
 Particularly, ever since \citet{Krichene20@KDD20,DBLP:journals/cacm/KricheneR22} pointed out the ``inconsistent'' issue of item-sampling based evaluation of commonly used (top-$K$) evaluation metrics, such as Recall (Hit-Ratio)/Precision, Average Precision (AP) and Normalized Discounted Cumulative Gain (NDCG), (other than AUC), it has emerged as a major controversy being hotly debated among recommendation community.

 Specifically, the item-sampling strategy calculates the top-$K$ evaluation metrics using only a small set of item samples~\cite{Koren08, CremonesiKT@10,he2017neural, ebesu2018collaborative,HuSWY18,krichene2018efficient,wang2018explainable,YangBGHE18,YangCXWB18}. \citet{Krichene20@KDD20,DBLP:journals/cacm/KricheneR22} show that the top-$K$ metrics based on the samples differ from the global metrics using all the items.
 They suggested a cautionary use (avoiding if possible) of the sampled metrics for recommendation evaluation.
-Due to the ubiquity of sampling methodology, it is not only of theoretical importance, but also of practical interests to understand item-sampling evaluation.
-Indeed, since the number of items in any real world recommendation systems is typically quite large (easily in the order of tens of millions), efficient model evaluation based on item sampling can be very useful for recommendation researchers and practitioners.
+Due to the ubiquity of sampling methodology, it is not only of theoretical importance but also of practical interest to understand item-sampling evaluation.
+Indeed, since the number of items in any real-world recommendation system is typically quite large (easily in the order of tens of millions), efficient model evaluation based on item sampling can be very useful for recommendation researchers and practitioners.

 To address the discrepancy between item sampling results and the exact top-$K$ recommendation evaluation, \citet{Krichene20@KDD20} have proposed a few estimators in recovering global top-$K$ metrics from sampling.
 Concurrently, \citet{Li@KDD20} showed that for the top-$K$ Hit-Ratios (Recalls) metric, there is an (approximately) linear relationship between the item-sampling top-$k$ and the global top-$K$ metrics ($K=f(k)$, where $f$ is approximately linear).
 In another recent study, \citet{Jin@AAAI21} developed solutions based on MLE (Maximal Likelihood Estimation) and ME (Maximal Entropy) to learn the {\em empirical rank distribution}, which is then used to estimate global top-$K$ metrics.